FailAcademy/learning/wdp-vancouver/_slides/week-08/03-angular-router.md

 # Adding Routes

-##Note:<br/>
+**Note!**

 We're building an SPA (Single Page Application).
 Our application uses a single static HTML file to display all of it's content.

-When routes in our application change **no request to the server is made!** Instead, Angular is dynamically rendering content, and changing the URL.<br/>
+When routes in our application change **no request to the server is made!** Instead, Angular is dynamically rendering content, and changing the URL.

 ---

 # Generate a Route

-To generate a route using the Angular CLI issue this command:
+To generate a route using the Angular CLI, run this command:

 `ng generate route [route name]`<br/>